 What kind of foundation are we laying?

 The lives we lead have a direct effect on where our children start.
 They are watching us and they get to inherit where we leave off.
 Since more is caught than taught, we need to guard how we behave and what we say.
-Just like Jehoshaphat continued the tradition of his father as he saw he was to do, so to our kids need to see us as Christ-followers so that they may grow likewise.
+Just like Jehoshaphat continued the tradition of his father as he saw he was to do, our kids need to see us as Christ-followers so that they may grow likewise.

 Jehoshaphat’s Reforms (2 Chronicles 19)

-Growing on the commitment that he had for teaching the people the Word of God, the next logical thing was to judge based on that knowledge.
+Growing on the commitment that he had to teaching the people the Word of God, the next logical thing was to judge based on that knowledge.
 In 2 Chronicles 17, Jehoshaphat sent out people to teach the word.
 In chapter 19, he commissioned Levites heads of families to judge the people based on the Word of God.
 This is the right order– training and then accountability.

 The Middle East was known for corrupt judges, hence the many passages in the Bible telling people to: